-At the re-created North West Company Fur Post on the Snake River, children go back 200 years to live like a voyageur, many of them only 14 or 15 themselves when they were hired to paddle canoes into the wilderness.
+At the re-created Snake River Fur Post, formerly known as the North West Company Fur Post, children go back 200 years to live like a voyageur, many of them only 14 or 15 themselves when they were hired to paddle canoes into the wilderness.

 One of the favorite pastimes is cat and mouse, a simple but addictive voyageur game in which two people crouch on stumps,